Skip to content

 • Text-only approach may be too simple for some

-Sleek is the simplest and most straightforward to-do list app for Windows.
-It's a multi-platform client for the Todo.txt formula of keeping your entire task list in a single text document.
-It's completely free and open source, and though Sleek is a strictly desktop app, there are mobile clients for iPhone and iPad or Android (just keep your master Todo.txt file in cloud storage, so it syncs between devices).
+sleek is the simplest and most straightforward to-do list app for Windows.
+It's a multi-platform client that uses the Todo.txt formula of keeping your entire task list in a single text document.
+It's completely free and open source, and though sleek is a strictly desktop app, there are mobile clients for iPhone and iPad or Android (just keep your master Todo.txt file in cloud storage, so it syncs between devices).

 Other options for a Windows to-do list app